shell-c0d3/wireless/README.md

 wireless
 ========

-WPA / WPA2 cracking script
+Just a quick and dirty WPA / WPA2 attach script: